hazelcast/hazelcast-cpp-client/README.md

 ## 5.8.
 Enabling Hazelcast AWS Cloud Discovery

-The C++ client can discover the exiting Hazelcast servers in the Amazon AWS environment.
+The C++ client can discover the existing Hazelcast servers in the Amazon AWS environment.
 The client queries the Amazon AWS environment using the [describe-instances] (http://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html) query of AWS.
-The client finds only the up and running instances and filters them based on the filter config provided at the ClientAwsConfig configuration.
+The client finds only the up and running instances and filters them based on the filter config provided at the `ClientAwsConfig` configuration.

-An example configuration:
+The following is an example configuration:

 ```C++
 clientConfig.getNetworkConfig().getAwsConfig().setEnabled(true).